-Large redemptions may result in (a) large sales of portfolio securities, impacting market value; (b) increased transaction costs (e.g. commission); and/or (c) capital gains being realized, which may increase taxable distributions to investors.
+Large redemptions may result in (i) large sales of portfolio securities, impacting market value; (ii) increased transaction costs (e.g. commission); and/or (iii) capital gains being realized, which may increase taxable distributions to investors.
 If this should occur, the returns of investors (including other mutual funds that invest in the Fund) may also be adversely affected.